 - The Forum is tasked with progressing the necessary implementation activities in 2017 as set out in the final Strategy, including: - New Payments Architecture (NPA) - By July 2017, the Forum will design and document its draft NPA "blueprint" for public consultation.
-This will include: - detailed user requirements and rules for Request to Pay, Assurance Data, Enhanced Data, and any additional considerations relating to user needs in the cards space. - ii. results from designed / scripted pilot and transitional arrangements design. - iii. a detailed implementation plan and Cost Benefit Analysis. - iv. development of a funding / charging model that provides the right incentives on all parties to ensure the Forum's Strategic Objectives (including security, resilience, and stability; versatility and responsiveness to end user needs; and efficiency) continue to be met.
+This will include: - detailed user requirements and rules for Request to Pay, Assurance Data, and Enhanced Data. - ii. results from designed / scripted pilot and transitional arrangements design. - iii. a detailed implementation plan and Cost Benefit Analysis. - iv. development of a funding / charging model that provides the right incentives.

 - By end 2017, the Forum will finalise its design work and implementation planning and handover to the New Payment Systems Operator (NPSO).
-This will include addressing feedback from the public consultation and additional work on API development and standards definition.
-The Forum will engage with the existing PSOs and the New PSO as appropriate during 2017 to facilitate a smooth handover at the end of 2017. - In designing the "Blueprint" and its implementation plan, the Forum will take into account all relevant industry initiatives, including the PSR market review into the ownership and competitiveness of infrastructure provision; the Bank of England's strategic review of RTGS; the CMA's open banking remedies and the implementation of PSD2. - The core principles which should underpin the detailed design of the NPA are: - i.
-A single set of standards and rules - ii.
-End-to-end interoperability (including open APIs and a common messaging standard) - iii.
-A thin central infrastructure (if any) - iv.
-A focus on security and resilience, with financial stability a key focus - In accordance with these principles, the design of the NPA would be expected to drive competition and innovation in the interests of service users.
+This will include addressing feedback from the public consultation and additional work on API development and standards definition. - In designing the "Blueprint" and its implementation plan, the Forum will take into account all relevant industry initiatives, including the PSR market review into the ownership and competitiveness of infrastructure provision; the Bank of England's strategic review of RTGS; the CMA's open banking remedies and the implementation of PSD2.